break-through-cancer/SCRATCH-QC/README.md

 - `--thr_percent_mito`: Threshold for mitochondrial gene percentage (default: `25`).
 - `--thr_n_observed_cells`: Threshold for observed cells (default: `300`).
 - `--skip_scdblfinder`: Skip scDblFinder step (default: `false`).
+- `-profile`: Execution profile.
+Use `docker` or `singularity`  depending on your containerization preference.
+Alternatively, you can create an HPC-aware profile for your institution.

 ### Example
 ```bash